-We note that the two study also differed in bedrock, potentially having a confounding , as germination traits might differ between siliceous and calcareous bedrock (Tudela-Isanta, Ladouceur, et al., 2018).
-Nevertheless, the fact that the two showed the same germination responses to the microclimatic conditions suggests that the drivers of germination phenology are mainly linked to .
-Although that temperature is the main factor influencing germination phenology (Baskin and Baskin, 2014; Körner, 2021), the results of the mediterranean community, with species able to germinate at 5 ºC, suggest that water availability may potentially have a stronger influence than temperature in (Rosbakh and Poschlod, 2015).
-Therefore, our results should be interpreted only in terms of temperature-related responses, and new studies are still needed to understand how water availability directly affects germination in alpine .
+We note that the two study communities also differed in bedrock, potentially having a confounding effect, as germination traits might differ between siliceous and calcareous bedrock (Tudela-Isanta, Ladouceur, et al., 2018).
+Nevertheless, the fact that the two communities showed the same germination responses to the microclimatic conditions suggests that the drivers of germination phenology are mainly linked to local snow-related.
+Although previous studies suggest that temperature is the main factor influencing germination phenology (Baskin and Baskin, 2014; Körner, 2021), the results of the mediterranean community, with species able to germinate at 5 ºC, suggest that water availability may potentially have a stronger influence than temperature in drought-sensitive systems (Rosbakh and Poschlod, 2015).
+Therefore, our results should be interpreted only in terms of temperature-related responses, and new studies are still needed to understand how water availability directly affects germination in alpine communities.

 Conclusion

 By combining a continuous experimental approach for germination experiments with the delineation of phenological traits, this study provides new information about the influence of microclimatic variation on germination phenology in alpine ecosystems.
 Overall, our results suggest a generalizable and quantifiable phenological shift in the germination of alpine plants along microclimatic gradients related to soil temperature and snow cover.
 Germination phenology is therefore a plastic trait that can be anticipated or delayed by alpine microclimates, with potentially strong implications for the regeneration of plant communities (Mondoni et al., 2012).
 In future climatic scenarios, alpine areas will suffer increasing warming (Körner, 2021), decreasing snow (Frei et al., 2018) and higher frequency of frost events (Gerdol et al., 2013).
-According to our results, this germination of alpine species 52 days on average, with disrupting effects like on cold-adapted alpine species (e.g., Helianthemum urrielense or Luzula caespitosa) due to their strict cold/wet stratification requirements for germination.
-The physiological basis for such germination shift is expected to influence alpine species from temperate or Mediterranean in a similar way.
+According to our results, this increasing warming climate will advance germination of alpine species 52 days on average, with potential disrupting effects like the mismatch of favourable conditions and a decrease of germination success on cold-adapted alpine species (e.g., Helianthemum urrielense or Luzula caespitosa) due to their strict cold/wet stratification requirements for germination.
+The physiological basis for such germination shift is expected to influence alpine species from temperate or Mediterranean communities in a similar way.
 However, the real impact of germination shifts will depend on individual species responses along microclimatic gradients of temperature and snow cover, and the potential of each species to adapt their phenological traits to new climatic conditions.
 Further studies also will need to combine the effects of germination shifts with the survival and establishment of seedlings along spatiotemporal changes in microclimatic conditions.

 References